-A tornado is a violently rotating column of air extending from a thunderstorm to the ground.
-The most violent tornadoes have rotating winds of 250 miles per hour or more.
+A tornado is a violently rotating column of air extending from a thunderstorm down to the ground.
+The most violent tornadoes have winds of 250 miles per hour or more.
 They are capable of causing extreme destruction, including uprooting trees and well made structures, and turning normally harmless objects in deadly missiles.
-Most tornadoes are just a few dozen yards wide and only briefly touch down.

 Why talk about Tornadoes?

-Tornadoes have been reported in every state, and though they generally occur during spring and summer, they can happen any time of the day or night, they are most likely to occur between 3:00 and 9:00 p.m.
+Tornadoes have been reported in every state, and are more likely to occur during spring and summer.
+Though they can happen any time of the day or night, they are most likely to occur between 3:00 and 9:00 p.m.